-Interest income is recognised as it accrues using the effective interest method.
+Interest income from financial assets at amortised cost is recognised as it accrues using the effective interest method.
 For financial assets measured at amortised cost or FVOCI (recycling) that are not credit-impaired, the effective interest rate is applied to the gross carrying amount of the asset.
 For credit-impaired financial assets, the effective interest rate is applied to the amortised cost (i.e. gross carrying amount net of loss allowance) of the asset (see Note 2(d)(iv)).